the cold-punched voice of authority,

 I never even heard the pop.

-it’s what’s inside that matters.
+They also said it’s what’s inside that matters.

 I prise each finger back to look.